 Yes, this is going to lower the number of total leads you receive, but it’s going to greatly increase the quality of those leads.

 This program isn’t available nationwide just yet, but it’s being rolled out to more cities every month.

-How to Get the Most out of Zillow Premier Agent: Your Profile Matters
+How to Get the Most Out of Zillow Premier Agent: Your Profile Matters

 Since leads have a choice in who they reach out to (the Zillow Premier Agent area on a listing holds up to three agents), these lead opportunities aren’t exclusive, which means you need to stand out among your competitors.

-Make sure you have a totally decked-out profile, complete with great bio, as many reviews as you can muster, all your previous sales, and, of course, a fantastic headshot.
+Make sure you have a totally decked-out profile, complete with a great bio, as many reviews as you can muster, all your previous sales, and, of course, a fantastic headshot.
 Potential buyers and sellers are looking at these profiles to decide who they’re going to reach out to, so don’t lose out on leads just because you didn’t take the time to create a compelling profile.

 Where Zillow Premier Agent Could Improve

 The customer service for Zillow Premier Agent has a distinct “sales pitch” flavor to it.
-When you call with questions about your budget, ZIP codes, or anything having to do with the Zillow Premier Agent program, there is an inevitable point when the conversation is steered gently towards the idea of upping your spend.
+When you call with questions about your budget, ZIP codes, or anything having to do with the Zillow Premier Agent program, there is an inevitable point when the conversation is steered gently toward the idea of upping your spend.

 If the customer service experience is really important to you, we suggest checking out REDX.
-We’ve got users of REDX on The Close Team, and have had consistently fantastic experiences with both their sales and customer service teams.
+We’ve got users of REDX on The Close team, and have had consistently fantastic experiences with both their sales and customer service teams.

 The Bottom Line on Zillow Premier Agent